 Where do you normally find recipes?
 I go to my recipe box first and then usually Pinterest.

 - Library – look at some cookbooks or magazines.
-Racheal Ray and the Better Homes & Gardens magazines (that have a specific food topic) are both really good places to start.
+This cookbook from Racheal Ray is one of my hands-down favorites!
+That and the Better Homes & Gardens magazines (that have a specific food topic) are both really good places to start.

 - Social media!
 Seriously – your friends will love to share recipes if you ask for a crockpot recipe or their favorite 15 minute dinner.
 Try it!